UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 The commands should be written in a _.py_ file called _Exercise1_, saved in your current directory.
 The script should display the results.

-Do not forget to comment the file, and give meaningful names to the variables.
+Do not forget to comment the file and give meaningful names to the variables.

 ````{hint}
 $S = 1.6 × 10^{−4}$ can be written in Python as: ```1.6e-4```.